 Fifty-six (56) graduate quarter units are required to complete the Master of Arts degree in Psychology.
 Twenty-eight (28) graduate quarter units are earned in seven (7) core courses designed to establish a basic foundation in the philosophy, science, and practice of psychology based on the Institute's mission.
-Elective coursework toward the 56 degree units necessary for graduation may be selected from any of other Master's programs: Life Physics or Comparative Religion and Philosophy.
-Doctoral-level courses in Psychology, Life Physics, or Comparative Religion and Philosophy may be taken with the approval of the Psychology Program Director.
+Elective coursework toward the 56-degree units necessary for graduation may be selected from any of the other Master's programs: Integral Health and Integral Noetic Sciences.

-For Master's level students, graduate transfer credits may be granted for a total of 8-quarter units of relevant graduate courses previously completed at an approved or accredited institution for non-licensure students.
-Challenge exams (2 exams or 8 units) may be taken for equivalent coursework.
-This would provide additional credit toward the degree, at the discretion of the Program Director.
-If the Master of Arts student is completing his/her degree with no intention of continuing in the Ph.D. program, the completion of a thesis (psychology) or special project (Integral/Energy Psychology) must be completed as a degree requirement.
+If the Master of Arts student is completing his/her degree with no intention of continuing in the Ph.D. program, the completion of a thesis (psychology) or special project must be completed as a degree requirement.